TABConf/2023.tabconf.com/index.md

 ---

 # TABConf
-TABConf is the leading technical bitcoin conference on.
-We bring together experts from around the world to share their insights, knowledge, and experience on the latest developments in Bitcoin.
+TABConf is the leading technical bitcoin conference.
+We bring together experts from around the world to share their insights, knowledge, and experience about the latest developments in Bitcoin.
 TABConf focuses on building builders, providing education, and supporting developers.
-We like to think of this as the most inclusive, organic, grassroots conferance in Bitcoin.

 ## What can I expect at TABConf?
-At TABConf, you will have the opportunity to hear and discuss the latest developments in Bitcoin.
-Whether you are a developer, researcher, entrepreneur, or simply interested in learning more about Bitcoin, TABConf is the perfect event for you.
-Join us for four days of learning, networking, and exploration at the forefront of this exciting and transformative technology.
+At TABConf, you will have the opportunity to engage in conversations around the latest developments in Bitcoin.
+Whether you are a developer, researcher, entrepreneur, or simply interested in learning more about Bitcoin, TABConf is the perfect event for you!
+Join us for four days of learning, networking, and building at the most inclusive, organic, and grassroots conference in Bitcoin.

 ## Builders Day:
 A friendly place to learn how to contribute to open-source projects in bitcoin.
-This is a great one to attend if you hope to work in the bitcoin industry as a developer!
+If you aspire to work in the bitcoin industry as a developer, this day is one you won't want to miss!

 ## Workshops:
-Attend great developer-focused bitcoin workshops.
+Developer-focused bitcoin workshops.

 ## Villages:
 Speakers, panel discussions, open hackerspace, Capture the Bitcoin, and more.